Yocenly/COREATTACCK/README.md

 in BasicMethods.py, CoreAttack.py, and NodeCollapse.py.

-If someone wants to run the experiment, please run CoreAttack.py without any parameters, we apply 4 processes to conduct the COREATTACK, GreedyCOREATTACK, random baseline and heuristic baseline respectively.
+If someone wants to run the experiment, please run CoreAttack.py without any parameters, we apply 4 processes to conduct the COREATTACK, GreedyCOREATTACK, and two kinds of baselines respectively.

 Requirements: